Quantcast

 When I first started at this new job, it wasn't unusual to see people strolling in 5, 10, and even 15 minutes late.
 So of course, when I saw that, I thought it was okay to finish my face or hair, even if that meant being a few minutes late.

 I quickly realized that those rules didn't necessarily apply to me because I got the side eye.
 I was almost offended when they seemed surprised that I was on time, and even early.
-The petty part of me didn't want to give them the satisfaction of saying I did anything wrong, but God is still working on me.
+The petty part of me didn't want to give them the satisfaction of saying I did anything wrong, but God was still working on me.

 2.Dress The Part